basalt/basalt/README.md

 ### From source

 Since I tried to avoid the chicken and egg problem, you won't need basalt to generate packages for basalt.
 But you'll have to install [fpm](https://github.com/jordansissel/fpm).
 Usually it should be enough to just install ruby and then execute `gem install fpm`.
-I not sure, but you might also need to install `build-essential` for some of the packages.
+I'm not sure, but you might also need to install `build-essential` for some of the packages.

 #### Packaging the dependencies